-The liquidity risk associated with these financial liabilities is disclosed in Note 16(b)(i) of the consolidated financial statements.
-Related liquidity risk is also covered in the "Liquidity and Capital Resources" section above.
+The liquidity risk associated with these financial liabilities is disclosed in "Liquidity and Capital Resources" section above.

-Interest expense is accrued by applying the fixed interest rate for both convertible loans, whereby expense of \$2.548 million was recognised in FY19 (\$2.841 million in FY18), and therefore the change in the market interest rate would not affect further the Group's profit or loss.
+Interest expense is accrued by applying the fixed interest rate for both convertible loans, whereby expense of \$0.615 million was recognised in Q1-2020 (\$0.929 million in Q1-2019), and therefore the change in the market interest rate would not affect further the Group's profit or loss.
 No interest expense is charged to other financial instruments.